 Yes, they have to do a poster presentation.
-In addition to the poster presentation, they should also submit an abstract and an impact statement (as part of the Impact Competition).
+In addition to the poster presentation, they should also submit a poster abstract, a graphical abstract and an impact statement (as part of the Impact Competition).

 What is the minimum attendance requirement at College seminars for my MRes student?